 - Sprinkle some flour on a clean surface or chopping board, and use a rolling pin to roll the dough until it’s around 1cm thick

-- Use a cookie cutter to cut the shortbread to whatever shape you like
+Use a cookie cutter to cut the shortbread into whatever shape you like

-- Alternatively, you could just roll the dough into a log shape, then slice them into 1cm-thick rounds
+Alternatively, you could just roll the dough into a log shape, then slice them into 1cm-thick (1/2 inch) rounds

 - Arrange them on a greased baking tray